bzombory/3BuddyProblem/README.md

 # 3BuddyProblem
-Notes on the 3 Buddy Problem
+Notes on the 3 Buddy Problem.
+This is for extra credit as per Prof. Balazs Zombory.